 Cash flow forecasting is an essential treasury process.
-The 2017 AFP Strategic Role of Treasury Survey reveals that 64 percent of financial professionals see cash management and forecasting as a key area of focus for their treasury departments over the next three years.
 As various faster payments initiatives around the world take shape, it has never been more important to have a robust and automated cash flow forecasting function that can provide you with a fast and accurate single view of cash.

 At the most critical level, cash forecasting helps to ensure that the business has enough cash to meet its obligations.
 Forecasts are also essential for growth, as they guide strategic financial and investment decisions, shaping the future of the company and boosting the bottom line.

 Challenges of cash flow forecasting

 To get an accurate cash flow forecast, treasury needs to have visibility into the full extent of the organization’s bank accounts.
 This can be a challenge, as business units or subsidiaries may have certain local accounts that have not been connected to the center, perhaps dating back to a past merger or acquisition.
 If you are starting or reviewing a cash flow forecasting project, a full inventory of all bank accounts throughout the business is essential.

 Getting the business to buy in to the forecasting project is also vital.
 Treasury relies on both the accuracy and timeliness of the cash flow data coming in from the business, so it is important to have a good relationship with the key players.
 Subsidiaries may not immediately see the overall benefit of sending the cash flow data to treasury, so being able to demonstrate how this timely and accurate information can benefit the business as a whole, including that subsidiary, is essential.